Readit News logoReadit News

 I think you have a genuinely interesting idea, how can you grow it, nurture and change it to hit the true itch of humanity?

-sillysaurusx · a year ago
+sillysaurusx · 2 years ago

 Is it ok if I try to write a script to uncheck all the boxes?
 I don’t want to spam your server and ruin it for everyone if there’s no rate limiting.